Contingent Vs. Pending: What’s The Difference?

-If there’s a property you’re interested in that’s listed in a contingent status, you may still be able to make an offer.
-While the initial offer will take precedence if all the contingencies are satisfied, making a contingent offer can put you at the head of the line in case the initial offer on the property falls through.
+If you’re interested in a property that’s listed with an active contingent status, you may still be able to make an offer.
+While the initial offer will take precedence if all the contingencies are satisfied, making an offer can put you at the head of the line if the original deal falls through.

 Can You Make An Offer On A Pending Home?

 A property with a pending status is further along in the transaction process than one with a contingent status.
 If you’re very interested in a property marked as pending, nothing would legally prevent you from making an offer on a pending home.

 It’s up to the individual owner and listing agent whether they’re still interested in receiving additional offers.
 It’s probably best to talk with the listing agent to see if they’re still accepting offers.

 The Bottom Line